 - The Commission should identify and evaluate options for increasing the involvement of for-profit developers in the 9% tax credit program and report their findings to the Legislature. - Commerce should collect final development cost data from Housing Trust Fund recipients to improve cost controls. - Commerce and the Commission should report development cost data to the Legislature annually.
+The Commission and Commerce concur with these recommendations.
 You can find additional information on the Recommendations tab.